Infrared Phonon Thermoreflectance in Polar Dielectrics

-These results confirm that phonon-driven modulations dominate thermoreflectance in these dielectrics.
-The high sensitivity of the refractive index to temperature fluctuations results in a large thermoreflectance coefficient.
-This effect arises from both the steep dispersion of the refractive index and the rapid modulation of optical absorption, which directly influences reflectivity.
-Therefore, wavelengths close to TO phonon modes exhibit enhanced thermoreflectance sensitivity, making them optimal for high-precision thermometry.
-As the material becomes optically transparent or weakly absorbing, $dn/dT$ and $dk/dT$ are relatively small, leading to a lower thermoreflectance response.
-In this regime, reflectivity changes primarily depend on background dielectric behavior, i.e. $\varepsilon_\infty$ in Eq.~\ref{Eq:diel}, which varies weakly with temperature.
-This observation extends to all materials in the test set, reinforcing the importance of selecting appropriate spectral regions when designing thermoreflectance experiments.
-By choosing probe wavelengths that align with TO phonon resonances, one can maximize the thermoreflectance coefficient, thereby improving the signal-to-noise ratio and enhancing sensitivity in thermal characterization techniques.
+This resonance-driven sensitivity also enables wavelength-selective optimization.
+By aligning the probe wavelength with TO phonon resonances, one can maximize the thermoreflectance coefficient, thereby improving the signal-to-noise ratio and enhancing sensitivity in thermal characterization techniques.
 At these peak wavelengths, $dR/dT$ for these dielectrics in the mid-infrared range surpasses that for commonly used metallic transducers~\cite{wilsonThermoreflectanceMetalTransducers2012b}.
-Specifically, the thermoreflectance coefficients of sapphire, quartz, and AlN exceed the highest values reported for metallic transducers by about an order of magnitude, reaching peak $|dR|/dT$ values of 0.0026, 0.0017, and 0.0021 K$^{-1}$ near their corresponding TO phonon wavelengths of $\sim$21, $\sim$26, and $\sim$11 $\mu $m, respectively.
+Specifically, as shown in Fig. \ref{fig:4_PTR}a, the thermoreflectance coefficients of sapphire, quartz, and AlN exceed the highest values reported for metallic transducers by about an order of magnitude, reaching peak $\lvert dR/dT\rvert$ values of $2.6\times10^{-3}$, $1.7\times10^{-3}$, and $2.1\times10^{-3}$ K$^{-1}$ near their corresponding TO phonon wavelengths of $\sim$21, $\sim$26, and $\sim$11 $\mu$m, respectively.
 In comparison, the thermoreflectance coefficient values for metal transducers reported in Ref.~\cite{wilsonThermoreflectanceMetalTransducers2012b} do not exceed $2.5\times10^{-4}$ K$^{-1}$.
-This highlights the superior sensitivity for thermal measurements shown in polar dielectrics.
-Moreover, unlike metals, which rely on inter-band electronic transitions for reflectivity modulation, dielectrics allow precise selection of probe wavelengths to maximize thermoreflectance based on phonon dispersion.
-The narrow, resonance-driven thermoreflectance peaks in dielectrics enable targeted thermal sensing applications, whereas metals exhibit broader, less selective responses.

-While our results demonstrate that thermoreflectance is maximized near TO phonon resonances, the overall effectiveness of a transducer is not solely determined by the magnitude of $\Delta R/\Delta T$ at the probe wavelength.
-For a transducer to efficiently generate a detectable signal, it must also exhibit strong absorption at the pump wavelength, ensuring sufficient optical-to-thermal energy conversion.
-Thus, the optimization of transducer performance requires a combined evaluation of both thermoreflectance sensitivity and pump light absorption.
-To systematically quantify this trade-off, we introduce a figure of merit (FOM) that integrates both factors, providing a comprehensive metric for assessing transducer efficiency across different materials and spectral regions.
-This FOM is expressed as:
+Unlike metals, which rely on broad interband transitions, dielectrics offer narrow, resonance-driven thermoreflectance peaks, enabling selective and highly sensitive thermal sensing.